oam-dev/rudr/docs/concepts/traits.md

 - [Ingress](#ingress-trait)
 - [Volume Mounter](#volume-mounter-trait)

-An [application operator](https://github.com/oam-dev/spec/blob/master/2.overview_and_terminology.md#roles-and-responsibilities) assigns specific traits to component workloads of an application from the [ApplicationConfiguration](application-configuration.md) manifest.
+Specific traits are assigned to component workloads of an application via the [ApplicationConfiguration](application-configuration.md) file.
 For example:

 <pre>
 apiVersion: core.oam.dev/v1alpha1